Counterfeit money

+History

 Counterfeiting has occurred so frequently in history that it has been called "the world's second-oldest profession".
 Coinage of money began in the region of Lydia in Asia Minor around 600 BC.
 Before the introduction of paper money, the most prevalent method of counterfeiting involved mixing base metals with pure gold or silver.
 A common practice was to "shave" the edges of a coin.
 This is known as "clipping".
 Scraps of precious metals collected in this way could be melted down and even used to produce counterfeit coinage.
 A fourrée is an ancient type of counterfeit coin, in which counterfeiters plate a base-metal core with precious metal to resemble the solid-metal counterpart.

 The Chinese government issued paper money from the 11th century AD.
 In the 13th century, wood from mulberry trees was used to make banknotes.
 To control access to the paper, guards were stationed around mulberry forests, while counterfeiters were punished by death.

 In the 13th century, Dante Alighieri wrote of Mastro Adamo as a counterfeiter of the Florentine fiorino, punished by burning at the stake.

 The English couple Thomas and Anne Rogers were convicted on 15 October 1690 for "Clipping 40 pieces of Silver".
 Thomas Rogers was hanged, drawn, and quartered while Anne Rogers was burnt alive.
 Evidence supplied by an informant led to the arrest of the last of the English coiners, "King" David Hartley, who was executed by hanging in 1770.
 The extreme forms of punishment were meted out because counterfeiting was regarded as a form of treason against the State or Crown rather than as a simple crime.

 In the late-eighteenth and early-nineteenth centuries, Irish immigrants to London acquired a reputation for the production and spending (uttering) of counterfeit money, while locals were more likely to participate in the safer and more profitable forms of currency crime, which could take place behind locked doors.
 These include producing the false money and selling it wholesale.

 In the British colonies in North America, Colonial paper currency printed by Benjamin Franklin and others often bore the phrase "to counterfeit is death".
 Counterfeiting in the early United States became so prevalent by the early-nineteenth century that contemporary accounts like those from author John Neal claimed that as much as half of the US currency in circulation was counterfeit.
 By the 1830s, American newspapers began listing instructions for identifying counterfeits.
 Because currency was issued by individual banks, approximately 5,400 types of counterfeit bills circulated in the US by the 1860s.